nutjob-laboratories/erk/README.md

 * It had to be open source (free as in speech and as in beer)
 * The ability to connect to multiple servers at a time (something almost every open source client does)
-* Have the ability to be scripted (something most open source clients have)
 * A full, modern GUI (HexChat is sort of modern, I guess)
 * A [multiple document interface](https://en.wikipedia.org/wiki/Multiple_document_interface) (I've heard that KVIrc does this)
 * Easy to install, easy to run (if you're trying to compile HexChat for Windows, good luck, you'll need it)